Cage Diving with Sharks in Guadalupe Island, Mexico & South Africa

 Great Whites are drawn to Gansbaa because of the large populations of Fur seals-60,000 of them.
 The drawback to Gansbaai, is that it is prone to big swells that can cancel boat trips, and the water visibility is very poor.
 So, poor that to allow divers to see the sharks, most cage diving boats use surface cages instead of submersible ones.

 My friend Matt and I started the trip by flying into Cape town, South Africa.
 The next morning, the cage diving company transferred us a few hours from Capetown to Gansbaai.
-The drive was along spectacular, rugged shorelines reminded me more of northern California than the traditional images of Africa.
+The drive was along spectacular, rugged shorelines and reminded me more of northern California than the traditional images of Africa.
 Along the way we saw Southern Right whales near the shore.

 Tabletop Mountains